harry09900/backupFox/ReadMe.txt

 BackupFox

 This Firefox extension automatically backs-up your bookmarks and/or history when they are modified.
-Use this tool to maintain a second copy of important browser settings on a another disk or network share.
+Use this tool to maintain a copy of important browser settings on a another disk or network share.

 Build Instructions: